elineasmit/elineasmit/about.md

 title: "About"
 ---

+I am currently working as a data-analist at the Netherlands Court of Audit (Algemene Rekenkamer).

-I am currently working as a postdoctoral research fellow at the Linguistics Department of the University of Konstanz where I work with Prof. Tamara Rathcke on language rhythm and potential role of musical abilities in perception and learning of language and vice versa.
+Before, I was working as a postdoctoral research fellow at the Linguistics Department of the University of Konstanz where I work with Prof. Tamara Rathcke on language rhythm and potential role of musical abilities in perception and learning of language and vice versa.
 I am also an honorary research fellow at the MARCS Institute for Brain, Behaviour and Development.

 Although I have always had an interest in music (as a pianist) and in language (I studied all offered languages throughout high school and university), my interest in research was sparked during my undergraduate degree in the Netherlands, where I attended a cognitive science class and realised that there is another world related to music that I had not yet explored.
 As a classical pianist, my degree was built around music performance and musicology courses, but courses in psychology, cognitive science and psycholinguistics showed me how a psychological and cognitive approach to music could provide a whole new perspective to music making.
 My enthusiasm was complete as soon as I realised there was the potential to combine my interest in music and language into a research career.